Commutative algebras of series: -products, -finite series, and -automata

 This concludes the general theory of $P$-products, $P$-finite series, and $P$-automata, thus developing the axes (A), (B), and (C).
-The algorithmic aspect of $P$-automata is much less understood, as we discuss next.
+The algorithmic aspect of $P$-automata is much less understood at this level of generality, as we discuss next.